 The Greenbrier Companies, Inc., completes its second railcar asset-backed securities issuance.
 Also, H.W.
 Lochner, Inc., a Chicago, Ill., transportation infrastructure planning and engineering services provider, acquires Denver, Colo.-based Triunity, Inc.

-The Greenbrier Companies has published a 52-page Environmental, Social and Governance (ESG) report.
+The Greenbrier Companies, Inc. on Nov.
+9 published its fifth-annual Environmental, Social and Governance (ESG) report.

 “During the fiscal year, Greenbrier met the evolving needs of our customers to maintain our market-leading position.
 At the same time, we advanced our strategy to drive operational improvements and realize margin enhancement,” said Greenbrier President and CEO Lorie L. Tekorius during a report on fourth-quarter 2023 and full year financials.

 The Greenbrier Companies boosted its order book by 15,300 railcars in its fiscal fourth quarter ending Aug.
 31, 2023.
 Customers operating in “various commercial sectors” are purchasing a “range of railcar types” with an aggregate value of $1.9 billion, the manufacturer reported Sept.
 21. TD Cowen offered insight.

 The Greenbrier Companies’ third fiscal quarter, ending May 31, 2023, “reflects continued operating momentum and strong commercial activity,” President and CEO Lorie L. Tekorius said June 29 during the Oregon-based railcar manufacturer’s financial report.
 The company also raised its delivery and revenue guidance for the year, and announced that Canadian Pacific Kansas City (CPKC) advisor Patrick J. Ottensmeyer has joined its Board of Directors.
 TD Cowen offers insight.